 To request a list of CUES members, and/or non-members, in your Council region please contact Brian Cacic at 800.252.2664, or 608.271.2664, ext.
 313.

 To attract sponsors to your events, produce a print or email marketing piece and send it to local suppliers, or just contact the sponsors you want at your meeting directly.
 It’s generally best to approach a marketing or sales manager about opportunities with your Council.

 When seeking out potential sponsors look to the CUES Supplier Members Speakers Bureau Directory, or ask the suppliers who currently work with your credit union.
-For additional information on how to attract sponsors, or to get sponsorship ideas, contact Karin Sand, VP/supplier relations, at 800.252.2664, or 608.271.2664, ext.
-341.
+For additional information on how to attract sponsors, or to get sponsorship ideas, contact Kari Sweeney, supplier relations manager, at 800.252.2664, or 608.271.2664, ext.
+326.